john-smilga/react-course-v3/02-backroads-project/final/README.md

 - import pageLinks
 - return the entire list and replace current setup in Navbar, Footer
 - "gotcha"
-  - the more "moving parts" you will have the harder it's going to manage
+  - the more "moving parts" you will have the harder it's going to be to manage
   - my personal preference, if possible just use data

+#### Challenge (Optional)

+- create more components (essentially, split up the code more)
+- find all map methods and move elements to separate components
+- By the end of the video you should have four additional components
+  - Tour.js
+  - Service.js
+  - SocialLink.js
+  - PageLink.js

 #### Continuous Deployment